fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I have also corrected the lack of a return value from sendEvent.

+I have also changer to use DEBUG_PRINT and added failure detection to processSwitches.

 ### CBUSSAM3X8E

 This is Duncan Greenwood's library for the CBUS communication.
 It is not under the control of this GitHub.